release-project/devo/README.md

-Deevo -- Online SD Erlang Profiling and Visualisation
+Devo -- Online SD Erlang Profiling and Visualisation
 =====================================================

 To compile the code you need rebar in your PATH.